Relativist1/SKA-Outreach/README.md

 ```
 #### Mac Users

-Mac users can go to this and download the file **get-pip.py**, then open the terminal and go to the folder where the downloaded file is and type the following command
+Mac users can go to this link https://bootstrap.pypa.io/get-pip.py and save the file as **get-pip.py**, then open the terminal and go to the folder where the downloaded file is and type the following command

 ```bash
 python get-pip.py